molily/testing-angular/end-to-end-testing.md

 Cypress commands are methods of the `cy` namespace object.
 Here, we are using two commands, `visit` and `title`.

 `cy.visit` orders the browser to visit the given URL.
-For now, we use the full URL of the development server.

-Later, we are going to set a `baseUrl` in the Cypress configuration so we can use paths like `/`.
-Then, Cypress will append the path to the `baseUrl`.
+Above, we use the path `/`.
+Cypress appends the path to the `baseUrl`.
+Per default, the `baseUrl` is set to `http://localhost:4200` in Cypress’ configuration file, `cypress.json`.

 <aside class="margin-note">Chainers</aside>